tormit/Upstream/readme.md

 Upstream
 ========

-A simple composer package that assists in file uploads and image resizing/cropping.
+A simple composer package for Laravel 5 that assists in file uploads and image resizing/cropping.
 Works great with jCrop and jquery-file-upload.

+> **Note:** For Laravel 4, you may use <a href="https://github.com/Regulus343/Upstream/tree/v0.4.5">version 0.4.5</a>.

 - [Installation](#installation)
 - [Uploading Files](#uploading-files)